 - Pay off or make payment arrangements for legitimate debts

-- Check back weekly to ensure collections are removed from your report when they should be
+- Check back weekly to ensure the removal of collections from your report when due.

 Step 2: Pay Down Credit Card Debt